Ok so woodworm and mould may not be what you class as ‘treasures’, but they can however be hidden dangers in your home!

 Here at Peter Cox, we can help you treat both woodworm and Dry Rot/Wet Rot problems and preserve timber to protect against any future infestations.

-If you are concerned about woodworm or Dry Rot and Wet Rot, or any other maintenance problems, you can request a survey here.
+If you are concerned about woodworm or Dry Rot and Wet Rot, or any other maintenance problems, you can contact us by calling us on 0808 273 2138 or request a survey here.